dmbarbour/wikilon/docs/AboutAO.md

 ### Regarding Large Definitions

-Definitions can potentially grow very large, especially with embedded texts or with dictionary applications.
+Definitions can potentially grow very large, especially when containing embedded texts or with dictionary applications.
 However, huge definitions are not recommended, as they hinder incremental computations, reuse, memory management.
-Developers may receive warnings for definitions larger than some heuristic threshold, e.g. one megabyte.
-Dissolving large definitions into several smaller ones isn't especially difficult, e.g. due to the concatenative structure of AO.
+At the moment, I'm not suggesting any hard caps for definition sizes, but raising some warnings or flags for large definitions is recommended.

+### Optimizing Dictionaries: Hidden, Opaque, and Frozen Words

+Words in an AO dictionary provide a basis for mutable meaningful structure, modularity, and structure sharing.
+The mutable meaningful structure allows AO dictionaries to serve as a platform for live coding and dictionary applications.

+Unfortunately, the presence of mutable meaningful structure interferes with direct optimization at the dictionary layer.
+This isn't a major problem: a compiler could maintain a cache of optimized definitions separate from the dictionary.
+But there are some opportunity costs with respect to separating the optimizer, redistributing optimized code, and generalizing automatic  management of dictionary applications.

+To recover the lost opportunities, we can enable developers and dictionary applications to *declaratively relax* the constraints on the optimizer for useful subsets of the dictionary.
+I propose the following:

+* A word may be declared **hidden** to relax the requirement for stable external reference.
+An optimizer is free to delete a hidden word if it has no clients.
+This enables garbage collection of dictionaries.
+* A word may be declared **opaque** to relax the requirement for stable structure of its definition.
+An optimizer is free to rearrange, refactor, or reorganize the definition of an opaque word in ways that preserve its behavior.
+* A word may be declared **frozen** to relax the requirement for mutable behavior.
+An optimizer is free to inline definition of a *frozen* word into the definition of an *opaque* word.
+A frozen word is *deep-frozen* if all transitive dependencies are also frozen.

+To declare a list of attributes, I propose prefixing any definition as follows:

+        [{&hidden}{&opaque}{&frozen}]%

+This structure is easily preserved on export, easily recognized and handled by optimizers, and trivially eliminated when simplifying code.
+It's extensible with new attributes (categories, relations, etc.).
+A reverse token lookup index will efficiently find all words with a given attribute.
+The main disadvantage is that it's a bit noisy.

+Note: These attributes only affect a dictionary optimizer.
+The *frozen* attribute is not a security attribute.
+If a developer wants to modify the definition for a frozen word, he can do so.
+Though, a development environment might require explicitly un-freezing the word to modify its behavior.

 ## Constraints on Words and Definitions